 OnlinePsychologyDegrees.com is the largest online resource for you to discover and contact schools in your area that offer psychology degrees with a focus on clinical studies.
 With our directory of schools in Rhode Island you can request information from multiple programs to be sure you choose the right one for you.
 Review our directory of featured accredited colleges below to get started!

-Earning a degree in Clinical Psychology has many benefits for Pennsylvanian students.
+Earning a degree in clinical psychology has many benefits for Rhode Island students.
 Few programs provide such an interactive use of psychological principles in a clinical setting.

 There can be a strong intrinsic reward using knowledge and methodology of human behavior to help people improve their lives.

 Clinical psychologists help people address problems such as:

 - Substance abuse